 Create A Simple Python Web Application That Interacts With Your Kubernetes Cluster

-• Troubleshooting and Support - There may be cases where support and troubleshooting is handled by a team other than your development team.
-So you may provide them a simple to use web page that will allow users to view pod logs to aid with their investigation.
-Customizability - While it's true that there are many 3rd party tools that provide another layer of access to your cluster, there may be a chance that the specific set of features you’re looking for are not supported out of the box.
-Creating your own web application, gives you the freedom to extend and customize your application depending on whatever you need.
+• Customizability - While it's true that there are many 3rd party tools that provide another layer of access to your cluster, there may be a chance that the specific set of features you’re looking for is not supported out of the box.
+Hence, creating your own web application gives you the freedom to extend and customize functionality depending on your needs.

 Why Python?

-1. Setup a test Kubernetes cluster using Minikube
+1. Setup a Kubernetes cluster using Minikube

-Once minikube is installed, we can simply run the following command to start our Kubernetes cluster:
+Start by running the following command to start our Kubernetes cluster:

 :~/kubernetes$ minikube start